 MERGE provides a common query language for retrieving, and combining data from the various databases described in the last section.
-A global schema that represents the underlying data is shown in Figures 7.2(a) and 7.2(b) The following is a session that a student might go through with MERGE to find out more about recruiting companies:
+A global schema that represents the underlying data is shown in Figures 7.2(a) and 7.2(b).
+The following is a session that a student might go through with MERGE to find out more about recruiting companies:

 1. "Find all companies recruiting in the communications industry".
 This query involves accessing two databases (alumni and recruit).
-The first access is to the alumni database, which gets the standard industry code (SIC) for the communications industry, and then the recruit database is accessed to get companies with that stardard industry code.
+The first access is to the alumni database, which gets the Standard Industry Code (SIC) for the communications industry, and then the recruit database is accessed to get companies with that SIC.